 Advancing Equity and Inclusion in Santa Monica

 In recent years, government agencies across the county have recommitted themselves to changing systems and dismantling structures responsible for racial disparities, understanding past governmental actions have harmed Communities of Color and marginalized groups.
 Santa Monica is likewise committed to addressing past harms, breaking down systemic barriers, and advancing equity for all our community members.
 The City has taken important steps to create internal programs and advance community initiatives focused on racial equity, with the understanding that within each individual effort a myriad of social identities including gender, sexual orientation, class, and ability benefit from the more inclusive policies generated by these efforts.
 Currently, the City's DEI team is working to develop the City's first Citywide Equity Plan.
-The plan, built from a foundation of community input and informed with departmental resources and priorities, will be presented to City Council for adoption in Summer 2024.
+The plan, built from a foundation of community input and informed with departmental resources and priorities, will be presented to City Council for adoption in Winter 2024.
 Take a look at what we've learned so far, and get involved- we want to know what you think.

-Fall 2023 Community Equity Priority Feedback Summary
+Fall 2024 Community Equity Priority Feedback Summary

 Our City Council reaffirmed its commitment to this work when it adopted Racial Justice, Equity & Social Diversity as a priority at its March 11, 2023, workshop along with the following statement: